Exclusive Offer 50% Off One Month Of Unlimited Classes

 2. Barre Doesn’t Burn Enough Calories

 There’s a widespread misconception in the fitness community that you need to push your body beyond its limit in order to get a “good” workout in.
 No sweat, no glory.
 But the truth?
 You don’t have to take things to the extreme to get incredible, transformative results.
 At The Bar Method, our exercises are rooted in an interval training format.
 We work each muscle group to exhaustion during every class, which raises your heart rate and puts your strength and stamina to the test.
-In our Bar Move class, we move at a faster pace with exercises that feature a large range of movement, resulting in an additional cardio boost.
+In our Bar Method Cardio class, we move at a faster pace with exercises that feature a large range of movement, resulting in an additional cardio boost.
 The real proof is in the numbers.
 Bar Method clients can burn over 300 calories in a single class with no treadmill required.

 3. Barre is Too Easy

 Anyone who’s taken a Bar Method class will tell you, barre is anything but easy.
 In fact, our students are consistently amazed at how challenging The Method remains over time.
 What makes The Bar Method so unique in the barre world is that our technique was created in collaboration with a team of physical therapists as well as kinesiologists and is always being refined as we continue to elevate your barre experience.
 Our high-repetition movements will make your muscles shake, improving your endurance and shaping, toning and sculpting your body as you go.